alphagov/paas-team-manual/docs/team/working_practices.md

 ### Manually merging and signing a PR

-For other repos PRs will need to be manually merged and signed once review is complete, and all status checks have passed (Travis etc).
+PRs can also be be manually merged and signed.

 First check that your working directory is clean, then do the following: